Immunisation saves lives

 Did you know you can protect your children from harmful diseases by visiting your nearest health facility for free vaccinations?
 It's one of the most cost-effective health investments you can make.

-Immunisation is when you are given a vaccine to make you immune or resistant to an infectious disease.
+Immunisation is when you're given a vaccine to make you immune or resistant to an infectious disease.
 Vaccines stimulate the body's own immune system to protect you against specific infections or diseases.

-Many children in South Africa are HIV-positive, which makes them especially vulnerable to infectious diseases.
+HIV-positive children are especially vulnerable to infectious diseases.
 Immunisation provides the most effective means through which parents can protect their children against serious but preventable diseases.
-Children who haven't been immunised are at high risk for infection.
+Children who haven't been immunised are more likely to get an infection.